NovalisTheMagician/FilterBreakout/README.md

 # FilterBreakout
-A Breakout clone with filters
+A "Breakout" clone with filters

-All filters were implemented in software
+All filters were implemented in software, without the help of GPU.

 ## Controls:
 - 'Mouse' to move the paddle horizontally